 You would do well to include yarrow in your dry garden landscape with its beneficial herb properties.
 It has long been used as food, to make tea, dried as a cooking herb, and was once a popular vegetable.

 You have a bonus in this low-lying dry-resistant plant which thrives in rocky terrain.
 It has a sweet smelling scent which earned it the nickname of sweet alyssum plus it has dainty yellow flowers in clumps.

 One of the mainstays in a desert to semi-desert landscape is the interesting yucca.
 It is similar to agave, only reserved or smaller in form and has conventional flowers which bloom in shorter time than agave.

 Zinnias look a lot like Mexican sunflowers though they have a wide color variety.
 From red, yellow, orange, and pink, you can grow a rainbow flower garden even in a dry landscape.

 Learn how to pick drought-tolerant plants for your arid or dry landscape in this video:

 There you go, homesteaders!
 Drought-tolerant plants perfect for your dry or arid landscape.
 A dry spell wouldn’t be much of a concern now with these trusty plants to choose from!

-So which drought tolerant plant will you be adding on your homestead?
-Let us know below in the comments!
+Which drought tolerant plant will you be adding to your homestead?
+Let us know in the comments section below!

-This post was originally published in April 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on August 9, 2017, and has been updated for quality and relevancy.